timescale/docs.timescale.com-content/architecture.md

 ## Overview [](overview)

-TimescaleDB is implemented as an extension on PostgreSQL which means that a Timescale database runs within an overall PostgreSQL instance.
-The extension template allows the database to take advantage of many of the attributes of PostgreSQL such as reliability, security, and connectivity to a wide range of third-party tools.
-At the same time TimescaleDB leverages the high degree of customization available to extensions by adding hooks deep into PostgreSQL's query planner, data model, and execution engine.
+TimescaleDB is implemented as an extension on PostgreSQL, which means that a Timescale database runs within an overall PostgreSQL instance.
+The extension model allows the database to take advantage of many of the attributes of PostgreSQL such as reliability, security, and connectivity to a wide range of third-party tools.
+At the same time, TimescaleDB leverages the high degree of customization available to extensions by adding hooks deep into PostgreSQL's query planner, data model, and execution engine.

-From a user perspective, TimescaleDB exposes what look like singular tables, called **hypertables** that are actually an abstraction or a virtual view of many individual tables holding the data, called **chunks**.
+From a user perspective, TimescaleDB exposes what look like singular tables, called **hypertables**, that are actually an abstraction or a virtual view of many individual tables holding the data, called **chunks**.

 Chunks are created by partitioning the hypertable's data into one or multiple dimensions: All hypertables are partitioned by a time interval,